stal-ix/stal-ix.github.io/PKG.md

 {% endblock %}
 ```

-A block containing instructions for patching the original source code:
+`patch` is a block containing instructions for patching the source code:

 ```shell
 {% block patch %}